Dallas Drug & Alcohol Rehab, Detox & Treatment Resources

 The city of Dallas is part of the Dallas-Fort Worth-Arlington Metroplex that spans 13 counties in the heart of Texas.
 This area is a top tourist destination; people visit from all over the world to attend the Dallas Symphony Orchestra, see the striking artwork at the Dallas Museum of Art and attend lectures at the University of North Texas at Dallas.
 Residents often spend time in Trammell Crow Park jogging, biking and swimming.
 Many also enjoy attending events at Cotton Bowl Stadium and American Airlines Center or shopping at the Dallas Market Center.

 Unfortunately, there’s another recreational activity growing in the area: a substance abuse problem.
 The opioid epidemic that’s been sweeping the nation for the past decade is taking a toll on individuals and destroying families.
-If you have an alcohol or drug addiction problem and are ready to get help, there are plenty of Dallas, Texas drug rehab centers in your area.
-The caring professionals at The Recovery Village are available to assist you through each step of sobriety.
+If you have an alcohol or drug addiction problem and are ready to get help, there are plenty of drug rehab centers in Dallas and other areas.

 Dallas, Texas Alcohol Rehab Centers and Drug Centers